Exponential Idle Guides

 RZ Overview #

 This Custom Theory was the first solo launch CT since SL (has it really been over 2 years!).
-RZ is a very fast, very active CT with a completion time estimated at 100 days.
-The function follows the Zeta function over the critical line.
+RZ is a very fast CT with a completion time estimated below 70 days!
+The theory follows the Zeta function over the critical line.
 Rumors say that reaching 1e1500 will be a proof of the Riemann Hypothesis, or if you prove it yourself, we will just give you the \(\rho\).

-This strategies range a lot in comparison to other theories, however, RZ is not an idle thoery and you must be active before about e700 \(\rho\).
-After e600, the entire dynamic of the thoery changes and becomes more idle in some ways and more active in others.
+Its strategies range a lot in comparison to other theories, however, RZ is not an idle theory at first and you must be active before about e700 \(\rho\) due to its short publications.
+It also has a milestone swapping phase from e50 to e400 \(\rho\).
+After e600, the entire dynamic of the theory changes with the inclusion of the black hole.

 RZ Equation Description #